 All of our labs are thoroughly vetted prior to adoption.
 This includes core vaccinations (distemper/parvo, bordatella, and rabies, if age appropriate), fecal test and deworming, general exam, spay/neuter (for dogs 6 months or older), heartworm test (if age appropriate), heartworm and flea/tick prevention, and treatment of any diagnosed illnesses (heartworms, ear infections, skin conditions, etc.).
 However, we do require that you schedule a vet visit for your new family member to have them examined by your own veterinarian.
 This visit should include a fecal test and all dogs should have a 4DX heartworm test in six months to re-check for heartworm and any tickborne illnesses .
 Your vet may also recommend additional vaccinations such as lyme and leptospirosis, depending on where you live.
 Puppies may require additional booster vaccines depending on when they are adopted.

 There may be more than one applicant interested in a particular lab.
-In this case, we will make our decision based on which applicant is the best fit.
+In that case, we will make our decision based on which applicant is the best fit.
 If more than one applicant is compatible, the individual who was approved first will be given priority.
-That applicant will need to make a decision and complete the adoption process within 48 hours after meeting the dog; otherwise the dog in question will be available to be adopted by any other qualified approved applicant.

 If for any reason you are unable to keep your adopted lab, you must contact us so that we can make arrangements for the lab to be returned to us.
 Please be patient during this process as it can take up to a few weeks, depending on the availability of fosters and volunteer transporters in your area.
 We will make every effort to retrieve the lab as quickly as possible.